 Join Garrick Chow for an in-depth discussion in this video What is OneDrive?, part of Learning OneDrive.

-- OneDrive is Microsoft's cloud-based file storage service, that allows you to sync and share files between your computers and mobile devices so you can access them from anywhere you have an internet connection.
-You can also share files with other people via OneDrive, making it easy to send and receive documents, photos, or any other type of file which is especially convenient if you have either very large or numerous files to share.
-For example, that makes it very easy to share photos with other people.
-Instead of having to worry about attaching files in emails, and wondering if it'll hit the size limit for attachments, you can simply send a link to your photos on OneDrive.
+- [Instructor] OneDrive is Microsoft's cloud-based file storage service, that allows you to sync and share files between your computers and mobile devices, so you can access them from anywhere you have an internet connection.
+You can also share files with other people via OneDrive, making it easy to send and receive documents, photos, and other types of files, which is especially convenient if you have either very large or numerous files to share.
+For example, OneDrive makes it very easy to share photos with other people, instead of having to worry about attaching files to emails, and wondering if you're going to go over the size limit for attachments, you can simply send a link to your photos on drive.

-Now if you're using a Mac, you can still use OneDrive, but you'll need to install the free OneDrive app, and we'll take a look at how to do that as well.
-And speaking of free, just to be clear, OneDrive is free for all users who have a Microsoft account.
-If you're not sure if you have a Microsoft account, here's some ways you might have created one.
-If you have an Xbox, and you sign up for Xbox Live to play games online, you have a Microsoft account.
-If you have a subscription to Office 365, you have a Microsoft account.
-Or if you have a hotmail or outlook.com account, you have a Microsoft account.
-And again, if you're using Windows 8 or later, you sign in to Windows using an account that can be used with OneDrive.
+Now, if you're using a Mac, you will need to install the free OneDrive app to get similar functionality to Windows, but we'll take a look at how to do that as well.
+Speaking of free, just to be clear, OneDrive is free for all users who have a Microsoft account, if you're not sure if you have a Microsoft account, here are some ways you might have created one.
+If you have an Xbox and you've signed up for Xbox Live, you have a Microsoft account.
+If you have a subscription to Office 365 you have a Microsoft account.
+Or, if you have a Hotmail or Outlook.com account, you have a Microsoft account.

 - Signing in to OneDrive